prTopi/beets-vocadb/README.md

   max_results: 5 # Increase it if a song or album your're looking for doesn't show up in the list of candidates
 ```

-The plugins uses beets default import language list to determine which language to use for tags.
-(English is used as fallback)
+The plugins use beets' default import language list to determine which language to use for tags.
+(English is used as a fallback)

 ```yaml
 import: